pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Homelab2.md

 # Compilation

-    zcc +homelab program.c -create-app
+    zcc +homelab2 program.c -create-app

-A .htp file will be generated suitable for loading into Mame or Homelab emulator running in Homelab 4 mode.
+A .htp file will be generated suitable for loading into Mame.

 Once loaded (via quick load in mame or autoload in Homelab.exe) enter the following command:

-    CALL $4300
+    CALL 17152

 # Library notes

-The font is fixed in the machine ROM and switches out symbols such as square and curly brackets for accented characters.
+The font is fixed in the machine ROM and only supports upper-case characters.
+Many graphical characters are available within the character set.

 # Links